-If you think that the Muslims are the bearded men with their veiled women who can do nothing except practicing restrictions in their lives, then it’s utterly wrong.
+If you think that the Muslims are the bearded men with veiled women who can do nothing except practice restrictions in their lives, then it’s utterly wrong.
 Islam is the religion of peace security and equality.
 It is not the sole name of supplications Ibadahs and five times prayers.
 The Muslims are not only recognized as Hajjis or Umrah pilgrims who perform their Hajj and Umrah in their holy cities of Makkah and Madinah.
 Islam also taught sportsmanship.
 This is one of the famous sports encouraged during the early days of Islam; archery .
 Archery in Islam gained a significant place in Islamic society as an Islamic sport.

 Islam is not religion alone.
 It is a complete way of living a successful life that has been taught by the last Messenger and the Prophet of Islam Mohammad (SAW).
-He (SAW) is an idol for every living being in this universe.
+He (SAW) is a role model for every living being in this universe.

 Sunnah- The Life of Prophet (SAW)

 Along with the religious affairs the Holy Prophet (SAW) liked his followers to participate in the Sports and Games prevalent in Arabia during those times.
 One of them is Archery which was a part of his life.
-So we can safely call as the Sunnah Sport which is still being practiced in Saudi Arabia with a true sportive spirit.
+So we can safely call it the Sunnah sport which is still being practiced in Saudi Arabia with a true sportive spirit.
 So the learning and practice of this interesting Arabian sport equal the performance of Ibadah for sure.
 Because the performance of any Sunnah is similar to an Ibadah to get Allah’s will and agreement.
 Archery in Islam has been practiced for centuries as a Sunnah sport or Islamic sport.

 Arab Sports in Prophet Mohammad (SAW)’s Time

-An Arab Recurved Bamboo bow used in Prophet’s time is also placed in a Turkish Museum of Istanbul which epitomizes the significance of Archery in Islam.
+An Arab Recurved Bamboo bow used in Prophet’s time is also placed in the Turkish Museum of Istanbul which epitomizes the significance of Archery in Islam.

-The Islamic historians write that the Islamic Last Prophet (SAW) had six bows which named Az-Zawra, ar-Rauha, as-Safra, al-Bayda, al-Katum.
+The Islamic historians write that the Islamic Last Prophet (SAW) had six bows named as Az-Zawra, ar-Rauha, as-Safra, al-Bayda, and al-Katum.
 These were used in Battles.
 The name of his (SAW) quiver was Al-Kafur

 Archery in Ancient Arabian Battles